josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/README.md

 - one platform;
 - one publication.

+It also created workarounds when material became harder to find publicly:

+- mirror accounts;
+- screenshots;
+- manual forwarding;
+- private groups;
+- multilingual reposting;
+- movement between platforms;
+- trusted interpersonal networks.

+These practices could preserve recognition and participation after public reach weakened.

+They do not, by themselves, prove coordinated suppression.

+Deletion, downranking, removal from recommendation, loss of search visibility and ordinary changes in audience attention are different mechanisms and should not be merged into one claim.

 It also made suppression more difficult.

 Removing one version did not remove the form.